matthias-reis/aithir.de/_content/posts/predictions/02-tv-shows.md

 ---
 title: TV Shows
 description:
-  Will there still be TV shows, when AI can produce individual footage for everyone?
+  Will there still be TV shows, when AI can produce bespoke content for everyone?
 date: 2023-03-28
 colorSpace: yellow